iAlperenS/Taming.io-Account-Stealer/README.md

 # 🐺 Taming.io Account Tracker / Stealer

+> ⭐ Star this repo if you find it helpful!

 > ⚠️ **Disclaimer:** This script is for **educational**, **analytical**, and **security research** purposes only.
 The author does **not** encourage unauthorized access, abuse, or any malicious use of this tool.

 This Tampermonkey script grabs account data from [Taming.io](https://taming.io) and sends it to a Discord Webhook in a clean, formatted embed.
 It collects various useful fields like mail, token, stats, tames, friend list, party data, and more.